regalk13/rust-timer/README.md

 SDL2 >= 2.0.14 is recommended to use these bindings; below 2.0.14, you may experience link-time errors as some functions are used here but are not defined in SDL2.
 If you experience this issue because you are on a LTS machine (for instance, Ubuntu 12.04 or Ubuntu 14.04), we definitely recommend you to use the feature "bundled" which will compile the lastest stable version of SDL2 for your project.

+For use SDL2 in Rust I'm using this [bindings](https://github.com/Rust-SDL2/rust-sdl2).

 - Arch Linux
 `# pacman -S sdl2 sdl2_ttf`

 ## Usage